Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/WebLogic/README.md

 - **[log_settings/](automation-wlst/log_settings)**
   Automate log rotation and WebServer extended log format settings.
-  - `log_settings_admin/`: For AdminServer (extended log format doesn't apply)
+  - `log_settings_admin/`: For AdminServer (extended log format does not apply)
   - `log_settings_ms/`: For Managed Servers

 - **[set_default_stagingmode/](automation-wlst/set_default_stagingmode)**
   Configure the default deployment staging mode (`stage`/`nostage`) for a server.

 - **[set_machine_nmtype/](automation-wlst/set_machine_nmtype)**
   Set the NodeManager type (`SSL` or `Plain`) for a machine.
-Useful when managing server instances by NodeManager.
+Useful when managing server instances with NodeManager.

 - **[set_autorestart/](automation-wlst/set_autorestart)**
   Enable or disable the AutoRestart setting for a given server.
-Useful when managing server instances by NodeManager.
+Useful when managing server instances with NodeManager.

 - **[set_restartdelaysec/](automation-wlst/set_restartdelaysec)**
   Set the restart delay (in seconds) for a server.
-Use with the `set_autorestart` tool.
+Use together with the `set_autorestart` tool.

 - **[set_maxreqparamcount/](automation-wlst/set_maxreqparamcount)**
   Define the maximum number of HTTP request parameters (`MaxRequestParameterCount`) for a server.